bcomnes/top-bun/README.md

 [![Types in JS](https://img.shields.io/badge/types_in_js-yes-brightgreen)](https://github.com/voxpelli/types-in-js)
 [![Neocities][neocities-img]](https://domstack.net)

-`domstack`: Cut the [gordian knot](https://en.wikipedia.org/wiki/Gordian_Knot) of modern web development and build websites with a stack of html, md, css, js, ts, jsx.
-DOMStack provides a few project based conventions around esbuild ande Node.js that lets you quickly, cleanly and easily build websites and web apps using all of your favorite technolgies without any framework specific impurities.
-It's also extreemly fast.
+`domstack`: Cut the [gordian knot](https://en.wikipedia.org/wiki/Gordian_Knot) of modern web development and build websites with a stack of html, md, css, ts, tsx, (and/or js/jsx).

+DOMStack provides a few project conventions around esbuild ande Node.js that lets you quickly, cleanly and easily build websites and web apps using all of your favorite technolgies without any framework specific impurities, unlocking the web platform as a freeform canvas.

+It's fast to learn, quick to build with, and performs better than you are used to.

 ```console
 npm install @domstack/cli